fmrtl73/pxdocs/content/reference/knowledge-base/licensing/licensing-operations.md

    Note that both Portworx clusters need to be operational at the time this command is ran.
-   The source cluster must have a valid {{< pxEnterprise >}} license, while the destination cluster can have either a valid or expired Trial license, PX-Developer, or expired {{< pxEnterprise >}} license.
+   The source cluster must have a valid {{< pxEnterprise >}} license, while the destination cluster can have either a valid or expired Trial license or expired {{< pxEnterprise >}} license.

 EXAMPLE:
    pxctl license transfer f91531d9-bf65-46f5-9619-eb99128e3270 10.0.15.201